MiniFate/MiniFate/chapters/02-world-building.md

 Tread}, \aspect{Mob's Docks At Midnight}, or \aspect{Ancient Fortification Surrounded by Orcs}.

-Just as with Setting Aspects, don't be shy about updating Scene Aspects if the story calls for it.
+Just as with setting Aspects, don't be shy about updating Scene Aspects if the story calls for it.
 Remember: aspects are always true! <!-- TODO: I don't think we've ever said this before.-->